Please ensure Javascript is enabled for purposes of website accessibility

 So, let’s start with mashed potatoes (and an increasingly popular “hack”) courtesy of Post Holdings’ (POST) Bob Evans brand.
 These microwavable mashed potatoes have become a Thanksgiving staple in our house as they’re a far sight better than any “instant” mashed potatoes and are quicker and easier than peeling, boiling, and mashing your own.

 Post Holdings is a consumer packaged goods company with an impressive portfolio of dry goods, refrigerated foods, private brand labels and even pet foods.
-As for the stock, POST has outperformed the consumer staples group as it’s up nearly 19% this year and is up almost 56% in the last five.
-The shares don’t pay a dividend but do carry an average “Buy” rating from covering analysts.
+As for the stock, POST has outperformed the consumer staples group over the last five years (up 57.8% vs 16.2% for XLP), but has been a laggard this year (down 11.8% in 2025).
+The shares don’t pay a dividend but do carry an average “Buy” rating from covering analysts with an average price target of 123.

 Next, let’s round out our meal a little by adding some greens in the form of frozen or canned green beans courtesy of B&G Foods’ (BGS) Green Giant.